rasterradio/Kumite/README.md

 # Kumite - A Sparring Video Game

 This design document for *Kumite* is scoped for a minimum viable product.
 Features are lacking that would be present in a more polished version.
-I've left out any description of the game's aesthetics because I want to focus on gameplay systems and not get ahead of myself.
+I've left out any description of the game's aesthetics because I want to focus on gameplay and not get ahead of myself.

 ![Fight Photo](/images/screenshot-spar.jpg)

 ## Overview

 Inspired by *Karate Tournament*, *Bushido Blade*, and *Virtua Fighter*, *Kumite* is a 3D sparring game that seeks to refine the pre-*Street Fighter II* design of primordial fighting games with more deliberate, tactical gameplay.
-Sidestep your opponent's attack, catch them on a whiffed swing, and strike.
+Sidestep your opponent, predict their move, and strike.
 Earn the stripes on your gi.
 Respect is earned, not given.

-Players fight in flat 3D arenas, with health points and a timer, fighting traditional best-of-three rounds.
+Players fight in flat 3D arenas, with health points and a timer, fighting best-of-three rounds.

 ### Character Select